TheoM-e/Satoshi/README.md

   - Finaly, in `'"interval": '` you have to choose the delay in minutes you want for your bot to send prices.
   /!\ IMPORTANT: `'"channel_id": '` & `'"interval": '` must be in int, not str so you dont have to put `""` around the value of these ones.

+- To choose which crypto you want to track, open the `./settings/tokens.json` then you can add / remove cryptos by following the default template

 - Then you'll have to run the bot:
     - Windows:
     ```bash